 - Development of WDIY Public Radio segments on suburban sprawl

 - Study of community activism in West Bethlehem No-Mall Movement

 - Market-Towns Initiative in the Delaware-Lehigh River Heritage Corridor

-- Work with the Community Action Committee of the Lehigh Valley on Green Futures Fund and regional farmers market
+- Work with Community Action Committee of Lehigh Valley on Green Futures Fund and regional farmers market

-- Study of Direct Foreign Investment in democratization in former Communist Bloc countries
+- Study of direct foreign investment in democratization in former communist-bloc nations

-- Study of political activity by Lehigh Valley non-profit organizations
+- Analysis of political activism by Lehigh Valley nonprofit organizations